-It would be very interesting in the future to see how these contrasting double features would resonate with different test audiences.
-Will the effects resonate with the people the way I described it, what are their reactions, their thoughts, and does it differ outside of queer audiences?
-This could also be incorporated into exhibitions in museums, eventually going full circle to the origins of contrast programming.
+It would be very interesting to see how these contrasting double features resonate with different test audiences.
+Will the effects resonate with the people as I described them?
+What are their reactions, their thoughts, and does it differ outside of queer audiences?
+This concept could also be incorporated into museum exhibitions, eventually returning full circle to the origins of contrast programming.